ParadigmFoundation/zaidan-dealer-specification/README.md

 ### Schema: `QuoteInfo`

 Defines information about quote parameters for a given market.
-Does NOT included specific validity parameters (`ValidityParameter`) for individual quotes.
+Does NOT included specific validity parameters (`ValidityParameter`) generated for individual quotes.

 -   **Fields**: